mmlakin/recipefind/README.md

 Finally, start the Flask app:

-`python3 recipefind.py`
+`flask run`

-Navigate to the website and choose the filters you want, and click Search to display the matching recipes.
+Navigate to the website, choose the filters you want, and click Search to display the matching recipes.
+Continue adding filters to reduce the number of matching recipes displayed.